sghosh1810/Home-Automation-Using-Arduino/README.md

 5.Some food and cold drinks(LOL)

+Basically the program sents a 'A' or 'B' to indicate its Power On or High state and 'a' or 'b' to indicate its power off or low state.

+You will need to install a android app on your mobile.
+Install from here- <b>https://iop.li/Wkw</b>

-Any problems feel free to contact me!
+Any problem feel free to contact me!